 In contrast to non-pups, 14 pups (56%) traveled north of 40°N into the NWTT Area, and the movements of ten of these pups overlapped with the range area associated with greater Navy activity (<2,000 m water depth; Figure 16).
 This resulted in the pups' home range overlapping with 31% of the NWTT Area, with 7% of this overlap within the continental slope region (Table 10).
 Pups arrived in the NWTT Area in late April, approximately 25 d after leaving Guadalupe Island, and remained in this Navy range until at least early June, when their tags stopped transmitting (Table 12).
-Residence times were \leq 19 d and \leq 5 d for individual pups within the NWTT Area for 8 d, with only 2 d spent in water depths <2,000 m (Table 11).
+Residence times were \le 19 d and \le 5 d for individual pups within the NWTT Area (entire area and slope area, respectively).
+On average, pups were within the NWTT Area for 8 d, with only 2 d spent in water depths <2,000 m (Table 11).